Introduction To Anti Wrinkle Injections (Wrinkle Relaxers)

 - Do not rub or massage the affected area for 24 hours

-- Do not lie down, or do strenuous exercise for the first 24 hours
+- Do not lie down flat for 4 hours post treatment, or do strenuous exercise for the first 24 hours

-Yes.
-These medications have been extensively researched for over 20 years with well established safety data.
+These medications have been extensively researched for over 20 years with well established risk data.

 With any medical procedure there are always risks involved and your doctor will discuss all risks and contraindications prior to performing any procedure.